A description of the typical sights that Frankfurt has to offer on Walk-Frankfurt walking tour.Read More

 The Hühnermarkt is the hub of the quarter, with the gothic Neue Rotes Haus ready to house "schirns" of yester-year and the Esslinger Haus, with it's reference to Tante Melber, an aunt of Germany's most famous author Johann Wolfgang Goethe.
 The baroque Grüne Linden, on the south side of the market place, houses the Balthasar Wein Bar offering quality German wines to thirsty passers-by.
 Meanwhile, on the east side, a row of classicist housing has been recreated.
 In the centre of the Hühnermarkt stands the fountain dedicated to Friedrich Stoltze, a local satirist and activist of the 1848 democratic movement.

 The most outstanding house, the Goldene Waage (the Golden Scales) stands opposite the cathedral.
 It cost €8 million to authentically recreate both inside and out.
-This replica 17th century renaissance house is to be managed by the Historical Museum and will open to the public.
-Next door, at the Weißer Bock will be the Stoltze Museum.
+This replica 17th century renaissance house is to be managed by the Historical Museum and is open to the public as a cafe and it also has internal access to the Stoltze Museum next door, in house Weisser Bock..

 Frankfurt has two zoos which are open every day of the year.
 Even in winter they offer a great day out with plenty of indoor exhibits as well as the outdoor pens where the animals roam.